yitzchak/nontrivial-gray-streams/README.md

 [Generic Function]

 Allows implementing [CL:FILE-LENGTH][] for Gray streams.
 Indicated by the presence of feature `:gray-streams-file-length`.
+The default method signals a `type-error` with an expected type of `file-stream` as required by the ANSI specification.

 ```common-lisp
 (stream-file-length stream) ; → (or integer null)